pyro-kinetics/pyrokinetics/docs/howtos/linear_outputs.rst

    :width: 600

 Similarly for the linear fluxes, one can again specify the coordinates for the desired data.
-For example, to plot the electrostatic ion energy fluxes,
+For example, to plot the electrostatic ion energy fluxes:

 .. code:: python